 -2.9) (pg 6, line 251): "centering light" might not be the conventional term here; "laser light guide" might be preferable?

 We have corrected this.
-The line now reads: “Use the laser light guide to delineate the center of the coil, and move the table using this centering landmark to magnet isocenter.”
+The line (line 291) now reads: “Use the laser light guide to delineate the center of the coil, and move the table using this centering landmark to magnet isocenter.”

 3. Exercise